Jean-BaptisteRamette/ccomp/README.md

 bcd re  ;; stores BCD representation of re register with the MSB at address I
 ```

-## IV - Mnemonics and opcodes mapping
+## V - Mnemonics and opcodes mapping

 Reference for the instructions mnemonics and what machine code they produce once assembled